vigor-nf/vigor/README.md

 - This is a simplified version of `vigbridge/paygo-broadcast.py`

 Figure 10:
+- This is a simplified version of `vigbridge/paygo-no_loop.py`

+Figure 11:
 - This is a graphical version of the setup described by `bench/config.sh`

-Figure 11:
+Figure 12:
 - The data is in `doc/VigorClickComponentsComparison.csv` file

 Table 1:
-- These are the NFs mentioned in "Vigor NFs"
+- These are the NFs mentioned in [Vigor NFs]

 Table 2:
-- These numbers are obtained using their corresponding targets as mentioned in "Vigor NFs"
+- These numbers are obtained using their corresponding targets as mentioned in [Vigor NFs]

 Table 3:
-- These numbers are obtained using the targets mentioned in "Vigor NFs"; note that we count paths (as reported at the end of a KLEE run), not prefixes, and that to get the per-trace time we multiply wall-clock time by the number of CPUs used by `parallel` then divide by the number of paths.
+- This is an outdated version of Table 8.
+The numbers can not be obtained on the current version.
+To reproduce these numbers you'll need to roll back about 500 commits.

 Table 4:
 - The NF bugs were discovered during development
 - The DPDK and ixgbe bugs can be reproduced by un-patching DPDK and running verification.

 Table 5:
-- These numbers can be reproduced (assuming identical hardware) by running the benchmarks as described in "Vigor NFs"
+- These numbers can be reproduced (assuming identical hardware) by running the benchmarks as described in [Vigor NFs]

 Table 6:
-- The "LOC" column can be obtained using the spec line-counting target as mentioned in "Vigor NFs"
+- The "LOC" column can be obtained using the spec line-counting target as mentioned in [Vigor NFs]
 - The time to translate RFCs was noted during development and is not meaningfully reproducible
 - The user-supplied bounds are the conjunctions of the methods passed as the last argument of a data structure declaration in the `fspec.ml` file of each NF;
   except that to be consistent with the paper, `a < X & X < b` counts as 1.

 Table 7:
 - The modular properties for each NF can be found as `paygo-*.py` files in each NF's repository

+Table 8:
+- These numbers are obtained using the targets mentioned in [Vigor NFs];
+  note that we count paths (as reported at the end of a KLEE run), not prefixes, and that to get the per-trace time we multiply wall-clock time by the number of CPUs used by `parallel` then divide by the number of paths.